-Specify the catalog file for subsequent Query Update use
+VERSION catalog-name UN=un Specify the catalog file for subsequent Query Update use under the NOS operating system.

 SUMMARY OF OPERATING SYSTEM COMMANDS

 The operating system commands listed alphabetically in this appendix represent only those commands that are described in this guide.
 The following notations apply to the command formats: